-Charting medications every day may seem like an annoying task, but it is very important for you as an NTM patient, as you take multiple medications and possibly other supplements.
+Charting medications every day may seem like an annoying task, but it is vital for you as an NTM patient as you take multiple medications and possibly other supplements.
 You may forget to take a medication or reorder it, which presents a problem with treatment as many of the medications must be taken on a regular schedule.

-Your doctor might be away sometimes when you need to reach him or her, and you may end up speaking with a doctor who is unfamiliar with your medical history.
-It is important for you to keep careful records of what medications you take, in what doses, how often, and how they are mixed if compounded.
+Your doctor might be away sometimes when you need to reach him or her, and you may end up speaking with a doctor unfamiliar with your medical history.
+You must keep careful records of what medications you take, in what doses, how often, and how they are mixed if compounded.
 Remember to follow up with your doctor as soon as he or she returns to the office.

-The U.S. Food & Drug Administration has a downloadable and printable Medication Schedule which includes a page for notes about doctors’ and pharmacists’ contact information.
+The U.S. Food & Drug Administration has a downloadable and printable Medication Schedule, including a page for notes about doctors’ and pharmacists’ contact information.
 Click here to download it.

-It’s also important to keep track of when your prescriptions may need to be refilled.
+It’s also essential to track when your prescriptions need to be refilled.
 Click here for a Medication Refill Log.

-If you prefer to use an electronic tracking method, there are apps available for download to help you track your medication usage.
-One such app is My Med Schedule.
-Visit www.mymedschedule.com for more information.
+If you prefer an electronic tracking method, apps are available for download to help you track your medication usage.
+Here are a few!